-In March 2012, it was reported that a class action lawsuit was filed against Amtrak for discriminating against people with disabilities and causing irreparable harm.
-The plaintiff in the case suffers from multiple spinal disc herniations, cannot stand or walk for more than three to five minutes at a time, and needs a wheelchair for mobility, which she cannot use her arms to mobilize.
-She was traveling via an Amtrak train from Tampa to New York City when she allegedly encountered discriminatory practices and procedures, in addition to architectural barriers at the Amtrak rail stations.
-According to the Amtrak class action suit, the plaintiff was instructed to enter the Tampa train station using her own limited ambulatory ability, and would thereafter be given a wheelchair operated by an Amtrak employee.
+The plaintiff in the Amtrak class action lawsuit suffers from multiple spinal disc herniations, cannot stand or walk for more than three to five minutes at a time, and uses a wheelchair.
+As alleged in the lawsuit, the plaintiff was traveling on an Amtrak train from Tampa to New York City when she allegedly encountered architectural barriers at a rail station serviced by Amtrak.
+According to the lawsuit, the plaintiff was instructed to enter the Tampa, Florida train station using her own limited ambulatory ability, and would thereafter be given a wheelchair operated by an Amtrak employee.

-While at the Tampa rail station, the plaintiff was met with a number of allegedly discriminatory barriers including locked doors at the handicapped entrance and a front entrance without a sloped ramp.
-According to the plaintiff’s allegations, she was forced to walk up the stairs to the front entrance where, contrary to her requests, no wheelchair was available upon her arrival.
-She was allegedly told that she needed to request a wheelchair at the ticket counter, which was a significant distance from the front doors.
-According to the Amtrak class action, the plaintiff was forced to stand in line at the ticket counter waiting for an appropriate wheelchair, and when she could not stand up any longer, other passengers, rather than Amtrak employees, assisted her to bench seating.
+The plaintiff was allegedly told that she needed to request a wheelchair at the ticket counter, which was a long distance from the front door.
+According to the class action, the plaintiff was forced to stand in line at the ticket counter waiting for an appropriate wheelchair, and when she could not stand up any longer, other passengers, rather than Amtrak employees, helped her make her way to a bench to sit down.
 When a wheelchair was brought to her, the Amtrak employee quickly departed, even though the plaintiff expressed that she could not move the chair herself, the suit claims.

-The plaintiff continued to encounter a number of discriminatory barriers and practices.
-She was forced to wait for a wheelchair to be transported to the rail platform, and as a result, missed her train, according to the Amtrak class action suit.
-The plaintiff further alleges that she received no financial assistance from Amtrak, and was forced to sit in the public waiting area without food or assistance.
+As alleged in the lawsuit, the plaintiff continued to encounter a number of discriminatory barriers and practices.
+She was forced to wait for a wheelchair to be transported to the rail platform, and as a result, missed her train, according to the class action suit.
+The plaintiff further alleges that she received no financial assistance from Amtrak, and was forced to sit in the public waiting area without food or help.
 She claims that she was unable to reach the restrooms in the rail stations, as she was left unattended in the wheelchair.